Throughout my life, I’ve heard that English, French, and Chinese will be the languages of the future, taking over the world in the coming decades.

 Over 42 million people in the USA speak Spanish natively.
 This makes it the second-largest Spanish-speaking nation.
 Mexico is the only country with more Spanish speakers.

-6. More choices for career and job
+6. More choices for careers and jobs

 Knowing Spanish and being bilingual can be a plus on your resume.